-The big irony here is that once you’re done?
-You can come back and destroy Lilliput yourself without recourse.
+The big irony here, is that once you’re done?
+You can come back and destroy Lilliput yourself without punishment or recourse.
 Hell, everyone loves a game of Rampage!

 The second scene from Pete’s point of view actually has Pete’s voice, and the trio still has the audacity to act like they don’t know it’s him.
 This is the worst editing I’ve seen in ages.
 At least the scene is intriguing.
 Pete is upset at being fired by Maleficent, and is calling himself “useless.”
 He says: “What I wouldn’t give to go back in time,” as sincerely as you can imagine, and it seems the universe grants his wish as a time door, not unlike Merlin’s, appears in Villain’s Vale.
 The only difference is a crest atop the door: a “P,” a cigar, and a fist.
 Pete opens the door and sees the past in a patch of glowing light.

 Sora and the others do catch on that Pete’s door is the door they have to find and lock on their end.
 “Let’s check it out!”
 Sora says, as though you could, even though you can’t.
 This editing is actually starting to creak a little, and I’m worried the whole world might cave in any second.